joelcox/ember-cli-s3-sync/README.md

 **note** if key & secret aren't found at any of the checks above then you will be prompted for credentials -blocking the deploy (keep this in mind if using with automated/continuous deployment systems).

 ## How to use
-`ember deploy:s3 --environment=development --aws-key=12345 --aws-secret=asdfasdf --aws-bucket=buckets-o-fun`
+`ember deploy:s3 --environment=production --aws-key=12345 --aws-secret=asdfasdf --aws-bucket=buckets-o-fun`
-  - this builds a development version of your app and deploys all files in the `/dist` directory to the S3 bucket "buckets-o-fun"
+  - this builds a production version of your app and deploys all files in the `/dist` directory to the S3 bucket "buckets-o-fun"

 `ember deploy:s3`
   - this will build development version of your app and prompt you for `awsKey`, `awsSecret`, and `awsBucket`